LukeShortCloud/rootpages/markdown/nosql.md

 * concurrent_materialized_view_writes
   * (Default: 32)
   * (Recommended: Less than the concurrent reads/writes)
 * incremental_backups = Choose whether or not to use incremental backups.
-When taking snapshots, hardlinks will be used to refer back to old data for efficent backups.
+When taking snapshots, hardlinks will be used to refer back to old data for efficient backups.
   * (Default: false)
-* snapshot_before_comptact = Choose whether or not to automatically take backups before running a compaction.
+* snapshot_before_compact = Choose whether or not to automatically take backups before running a compaction.
   * (Default: false)

 [3]